-This beautiful and flattering pattern is based on a Ragalan pattern without the arms.
-It has a band which connects the bodice to the neck, leaving shoulders and arms exposed.
+This flattering pattern is based on a Raglan pattern without the arms.
+It has a band that connects the bodice to the neck, leaving shoulders and arms exposed.
 The band runs from the front of the garment to the back.
-It is in fact named after the halter which is placed around a horse’s neck
+It is named after the halter which is placed around a horse’s neck.

 The easy fitting style can be adopted to look glamorous in a shimmery fabric or very practical in summer in cool cottons.

 - How to sew a Halter neck top

 - Step 2.
 Cut the pattern from fabric

 - Step 3.
 Cut Binding for the armscye

 - Step 4.
 Stitch the edges with a 1/4 inch seam allowance

 - Step 5.
 Turn the binding to the back